 How Do I Assess Your Cats Virtually?

 One of the biggest hesitations people have with virtual consultations is that they feel that I am missing something by not seeing or interacting with their cats in person.
-I totally understand that sentiment and concern.
-I’m also here to reassure you that I still can do my full assessment virtually.
+I’m here to reassure you that I still can do my full assessment virtually.
 In fact, I use a lot of the same methods I use for in home sessions to evaluate your cat including:

 - An intake form that captures basic information about your home, situation, and the behavior

-- Video of the behavior or of your cat’s baseline behavior
+- Video of the behavior and/or of your cat’s baseline behavior

 - Directly observing your living space and assessing the cat’s environment